 The tax code provides for strict confidentiality and non-disclosure rules for taxpayer information.
 Criminal penalties may be imposed on people who disclose tax information.
-Other agencies of the Government can only receive taxpayer information in limited situations and with a court order.
+Other U.S. Government agencies can receive taxpayer information only in limited circumstances and with a court order.

-The U.S. has entered into numerous tax treaties and Tax Information Exchange Agreements under which the U.S. will exchange tax information on a government to government basis in certain situations.
+The United States has entered into numerous tax treaties and Tax Information Exchange Agreements under which the United States will exchange tax information on a government to government basis in certain situations.

 Is it a signatory (or does it propose to become a signatory) to the Common Reporting Standard?
 And/or does it maintain (or intend to maintain) a public Register of beneficial ownership?

-It is unclear whether the US will become a signatory of CRS and the U.S. does not maintain of public register of beneficial ownership.
+It is unclear whether the United States will become a signatory of the Common Reporting Standard (CRS).
+The United States does not maintain a public register of beneficial ownership.

-In 2010, the U.S. introduced the Foreign Account Tax Compliance Act (FATCA) which was the basis for CRS.
-While CRS is aimed at similar objectives as FATCA, there are significant differences between CRS and FATCA including the scope of information to be reported, the definition of a financial institution and the applicable de minimis levels.
+In 2010, the United States introduced the Foreign Account Tax Compliance Act (FATCA) which was the basis for CRS.
+While CRS has similar objectives as FATCA, there are significant differences between CRS and FATCA, including the scope of information to be reported, the definition of a financial institution and applicable de minimis levels.

-The U.S. does not have a general statutory GAAR, but relies on judicially developed doctrines such as substance over form, business purpose, sham transaction and economic substance.
+The United States does not have a general statutory GAAR, but relies on judicially developed doctrines such as substance over form, business purpose, sham transaction and economic substance.
 In 2010, Congress codified the judicially developed economic substance doctrine.
-Under Section 7701(o), where the economic substance doctrine is relevant, a transaction will be deemed to have economic substance only if it changes in a meaningful way (apart from Federal income tax effects) the taxpayer's economic position, and the taxpayer has a substantial purpose (apart from Federal income tax effects) for entering into such transaction.
+Under Section 7701(o) of the tax code, where the economic substance doctrine is relevant, a transaction will be deemed to have economic substance only if it changes in a meaningful way (apart from Federal income tax effects) the taxpayer’s economic position, and the taxpayer has a substantial purpose (apart from Federal income tax effects) for entering into such transaction.